 Housing is a human right.
-Now is the time to protect current tenants from eviction, cancel rent for those affected by the pandemic, and fiercely prevent more people from falling into homelessness.
+Now is the time to protect current tenants from eviction, provide rental subsidies for those affected by the pandemic, and fiercely prevent more people from falling into homelessness.
 Plans to expedite affordable housing, transitional housing, and emergency shelters must be in place and acted upon urgently.
 Dulce will fight for resources to make this happen and help to provide project oversight so that they are completed quickly and efficiently.

 Small Business Assistance

 From tienditas to the frutas stand, small businesses are the backbone of our economy.
 And, they need our support now more than ever.
 Small businesses provide the vibrant landscape of foods, goods, and services that help our life function.
 Dulce will push for the focal point of the economic recovery plan to be helping small businesses, including direct ongoing assistance from the city, something that has been missing during the current COVID and economic crises.